First, commentary on some of today's articles:

 A short AP wire article about Obama reinstating "pay-as-you-go" ends, as do most AP political articles that TNJ selects to print, with the Republican talking point on the subject.
 Although the bill that Obama signed requires that all spending increases include a corresponding spending cut, a process used during the Clinton years that resulted in surpluses, it also raises the debt ceiling - to keep the U.S. out of default.
 But the article ends like this:

 Republicans mocked Obama for signing the “paygo” bill behind closed doors.
 “With a simple stroke of his pen, President Obama now has the ability to continue his binge spending agenda to the tune of an additional $1.9 trillion, the largest one-time increase in our history,” Republican Party Chairman Michael Steele said Friday.
-“Taxpayers will continue to foot the bill for the Democrats’ fiscal irresponsibility.”
+“Taxpayers will continue to foot the bill for the Democrats’ fiscal irresponsibility.”The conservatives haven't commented at all on this story, probably because it didn't include any pictures or shiny objects to attract their attention.

 An unusually liberal AP wire article that lays out the consequences of not overhauling health care attracts three online conservative comments, all agreeing with other that the current Democratic health care bills need to be thrown out.
 They all contend that all that's needed to overhaul the health care system is tort reform, no denial of pre-existing conditions, and allowing insurance companies to sell across state lines.